Targets and strategy

 Growth

-With different concepts and strong market positions, Axfood has grown faster than the market for many years, both in physical stores and in e-commerce.
-This trend continued in 2024 despite exceptionally high comparison figures from the past two years.
-The acquisition of City Gross contributed to the Group’s growth.
+With different concepts and strong positions in all segments, Axfood has grown faster than the market for many years.
+This development continued in 2025.
+The acquisition of City Gross contributed to the Group’s growth, but even excluding City Gross, Axfood’s growth was higher than the market’s.

 Profitability